RedisLabs/redislabs-docs/content/rdi/architecture.md

 ## Write behind functionality and architecture

 RDI write behind allows integration between Redis Enterprise (as the source of changes to data) to downstream databases or datastores.
-RDI captures the changes to a selected set of key-patterns in Redis keyspace and asynchronsly writes them in small batches to the downstream database, so the application doesn't need to take care of remodeling the data or managing the connection with the downstream database.
+RDI captures the changes to a selected set of key-patterns in a Redis keyspace and asynchronously writes them in small batches to the downstream database, so the application doesn't need to take care of remodeling the data or managing the connection with the downstream database.

 RDI write behind can normalize a key in Redis to several records in one or more tables at the target.
 To learn more about write behind declarative jobs and renormalization read the [write behind quick start guide]({{<relref="/rdi/quickstart/write-behind-guide.md">}})

 ### Write behind topology

-RDI CLI and engine comes in one edition that can run both ingest and write behind.
+RDI CLI and engine come in one edition that can run both ingest and write behind.
 However, the topology for write behind is different.
-RDI engine is installed on Redis database containing the application data and not on a separate staging Redis database.
+RDI engine is installed on a Redis database containing the application data and not on a separate staging Redis database.
 RDI streams and control plain adds a small footprint of few hundreds of MBs to the Redis database.
 In the write behind topology, RDI process in parallel on each shard and establishes a single connection from each shard to the downstream database.

 ### model translation

 RDI write behind can track changes to the following Redis types:

 - Hash
-- Json
+- JSON
 - Set
 - Sorted Set

 Unlike the ingest scenario, write behind has no default behavior for model translation.
 It is up to the user to create a declarative job, specifying the mapping between Redis key and target database record.
-The job `keys` and `mapping` sections help making this an easy task.
+The job `keys` and `mapping` sections help make this an easy task.